Interpreting the Holidays Act with KeyPay: 2 employee scenarios

 - Nicolas has an estimated 4.8 weeks of entitled annual holiday owed, meaning he must be paid as if he were still employed during this 4.8 weeks post his termination date (between 26 March and 4 May 2020)

-- In this case, 3 public holidays fall during this period, and so the payroll manager must manage and apply these rates accordingly for Nicolas' termination pay out.
+- In this case, 3 public holidays fall during this period, and so the payroll professional must manage and apply these rates accordingly for Nicolas' termination pay out.

 - Nicolas must also be paid 8% of his gross earnings since his last entitlement date for annual holidays, excluding any Average Weekly Earnings excluded earnings